Bulletin – September Quarter 2010 Structural Change in the Australian Economy

 Service industries have grown strongly over the past 50 years, rising from around 60 per cent of total output in the 1960s to around 80 per cent recently (Table 1).
 In the 1950s, services were closely linked to manufacturing, with wholesale trade and transport supporting the production and distribution of manufactured goods.
 Since then, the share of distribution services has steadily fallen, consistent with the declining relative importance of manufacturing and also agriculture.
 In contrast, the fastest growing service industries in recent years have been business services, including financial and professional services, and social services such as health and education (Graph 2).
 Service industries are generally more labour intensive (and less capital intensive) than manufacturing, mining and agriculture, with services employing around 85 per cent of the workforce, but representing only around 70 per cent of investment.

-(a) Nominal value added excluding ownership
+(a) Nominal value added excluding ownership of dwellings

 Sources: ABS; RBA; Withers et al (1985)